cboydstun/gaia/docs/getting-started/what-is-gaia.md

 # What is Gaia?

-`gaia` is the name of the Cosmos SDK application for the Cosmos Hub.
-It comes with 2 main entrypoints:
+The Cosmos Hub is built using the Cosmos SDK namedf `gaia` and compiled to a binary called `gaiad` (Gaia Daemon).

-- `gaiad`: The Gaia Daemon and command-line interface (CLI). runs a full-node of the `gaia` application.
+- `gaiad`: The Gaia Daemon and command-line interface (CLI) runs a full-node of the `gaia` application.

 `gaia` is built on the Cosmos SDK using the following modules: